MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-secure-with-uefi-semm.md

 ## Enroll and configure Surface devices with SEMM

-To enroll and configure Surface devcies with SEMM see [Enroll and configure Surface devices with SEMM](https://docs.microsoft.com/surface/enroll-and-configure-surface-devices-with-semm) for details.
+To enroll and configure Surface devices with SEMM, see the topic [Enroll and configure Surface devices with SEMM](https://docs.microsoft.com/surface/enroll-and-configure-surface-devices-with-semm) for details.